Private Pilot Glider, Oral Prep

 - Class A, B, C airspace require a transponder

-- Within 30 nm of a Class B primary airport (Mode C veil), gliders without an engine-driven electrical system may operate in the veil if outside A/B/C and below the lower of (Class B/C ceiling) or 10,000 MSL
+- Within 30 nm of a Class B primary airport (Mode C veil): the exception covers balloons, gliders, and aircraft never certificated with an engine-driven electrical system, operating outside Class A/B/C and below the lower of the Class B/C ceiling or 10,000 ft MSL (§91.215(b)(3))

 - If installed, must be on and operating in Mode C / S